Cementa17 Contemporary Arts Festival: Kandos NSW

-In the Correspondence of Imaginary Places, artworks by 7 artists from New York will be installed at Birds Hut by 7 Australian artists; the Australian artists will have their work installed in and around Manhattan.
-Gilbert Grace will present The Hemp Initiative as part of his residency on Marloo, a 3000-acre property outside Kandos.
-Farmer Stuart Andrews will lead a tour of Marloo, demonstrating Natural Sequence Farming.
+In the Correspondence of Imaginary Places, artworks by 7 artists from New York were installed at Birds Hut by 7 Australian artists; the Australian artists, in return, had their work installed in and around Manhattan.
+Gilbert Grace presented The Hemp Initiative as part of his residency on Marloo, a 3000-acre property outside Kandos.
+Farmer Stuart Andrews lead a tour of Marloo, demonstrating Natural Sequence Farming.

-Cementa17 will be loaded with our usual events: Opening Night, Sound Night, Cabaret Night, not to mention daytime scheduled and spontaneous performances.
-Mark Shorter and Sach Catts will dig and chop in rhythmic exchange, Greg Pritchard will play a round of performance golf, Linda Brescia will dress up as an artist to allay anxieties, Super Critical Mass will unleash a found-object orchestra of regional choristers.
+Cementa17 was loaded with our usual events: Opening Night, Sound Night, Cabaret Night, not to mention daytime scheduled and spontaneous performances.
+Mark Shorter and Sach Catts dug and chopped in rhythmic exchange, Greg Pritchard played a round of performance golf, Linda Brescia dressed up as an artist to allay anxieties.

 A few of the photos of the first day of Cementa17